gmgeo/osmic/CONTRIBUTING.md

 All icon content has the colour black (`#000000`) and consists of a single path (parts merged together).
 The path's ID is similar to the file name without the canvas size part (e.g. `waste-basket-14.svg` has id `waste-basket`).

 In the background all icons have a invisible rectangle spanning the whole canvas to avoid up-/downscaling of the shape alone when using `marker-width` or `marker-height` in CartoCSS.
 The style of this rectangle has set `visibility:hidden` and uses the id `canvas`.
 See one of the icons for an example how this looks.

+The shapes should be aligned to the pixel grid as much as possible to avoid a blurry representation.
+The pixel grid can be brought up within Inkscape by pressing # or by selecting View > Grid.
+When enabled nodes automatically snap to the grid.